 If you go online to search for website hosting services, the majority will promote Bluehost, an inexpensive but unreliable hosting service.
 These people are dishonest and here’s why.

 Bluehost is a neat (neat, not great) website host.
-There are several other which perform better in almost every aspect – uptime, speed, reliability, etc.
+There are several others which perform better in almost every aspect – uptime, speed, reliability, etc.

 But why does everyone promote Bluehost?

-I am affiliate for both, Siteground and Bluehost.
-Siteground is slightly more expensive than Bluehost and it also gives smaller commission, yet I still would like you to use Siteground, because Siteground will serve you better, even though I am worse-off promoting it.
+I am an affiliate for both, Siteground and Bluehost.
+Siteground is slightly more expensive than Bluehost and it also gives a smaller commission, yet I still would like you to use Siteground because Siteground will serve you better, even though I am worse-off promoting it.